 If the Windows Resource Protection (WRP) is missing or corrupted, then System File Checker (SFC) can help to scan and repair corruptions in Windows system files using /scannow parameter.
-The command

 sfc /scannow will scan all the protected system files and replace the corrupted file with a cached copy.
 But if there is an error, the SFC tool cannot work.
 One of the SFC errors is: Windows Resource Protection could not start the repair service.